iSEE/iSEE2018/README.md

 To launch a tour, successively execute `data.R` and `app.R`.

+## Docker containers

+In addition, each tour is accompanied in this repository by two additional files illustrating the distribution of preconfigured iSEE applications in the form of [Docker](https://www.docker.com) containers, published on the [Docker Hub](https://hub.docker.com):

+- `Dockerfile`: command-line instructions for `docker build` to assemble the image.
+- `docker.R`: adaptation of `app.R` (above) executed by the image on startup that launches the preconfigured app on port `1234` of the container.

+The port of a container can be published to any available port of the host machine using the `-p` option of `docker run`.
+For instance, `docker run -p 1234:5678` makes an app available at http://localhost:5678 in your web browser.

 ## Allen

 The `data.R` script uses the Allen data subset in the the [_scRNAseq_](http://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html) Bioconductor package.